MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-write-new-code-user-story.md

 ---
 title: Write new code for a user story
 titleSuffix: Azure Repos
-description: A day in the life of an devops developer.
+description: A day in the life of a devops developer.
 Write new code for a user story. ms.assetid: 1407effb-0d9b-451b-97b0-b40e0c48594c ms.service: azure-devops-repos ms.topic: conceptual